Oh! Calcutta!: Background

-Tynan came up with the idea of putting on an erotic revue in early summer of 1966.
-Tynan had hoped that Harold Pinter would direct the production, in order to give it avant-garde legitimacy, but Pinter declined.
-Sketches were written by, among others, Samuel Beckett, John Lennon, Sam Shepard, Leonard Melfi, Edna O'Brien, Sherman Yellen, Jules Feiffer and Tynan, and featured the cast nude.
+Tynan came up with the idea of putting on an erotic revue in the early summer of 1966.
+Tynan had hoped that Harold Pinter would direct the production to give it avant-garde legitimacy, but Pinter declined.
+Sketches were written by, among others, Samuel Beckett, John Lennon, Sam Shepard, Leonard Melfi, Edna O'Brien, Sherman Yellen, Jules Feiffer and Tynan, and often featured the cast nude.
 Peter Schickele (also known as the creator of PDQ Bach), Robert Dennis and Stanley Walden were the revue's composers, known as The Open Window.
 Beckett's contribution, Breath, was used as a Prologue in the original New York staging, but Beckett eventually withdrew permission for its use.
 Tynan commissioned British Pop artist Pauline Boty to make a series of paintings of erogenous zones on which the revue would be based.
 Boty died of cancer in July 1966 so only managed to complete one painting, her last: BUM.

 Productions

 The musical opened off-Broadway at the Eden Theatre on June 21, 1969, transferred to the Belasco Theatre on February 17, 1971, and closed on August 12, 1972, after a total of 1,314 performances.
-It was directed by Jacques Levy (later the songwriting partner of Bob Dylan on his album Desire) and choreographed by Margo Sappington.
-The cast included Sappington, as well as future television stars Bill Macy and Alan Rachins, as well as Leon Russom, Nancy Tribush, Philip Gibson and George Welbes, and three "Open Window" composers.
+It was directed by Jacques Levy and choreographed by Margo Sappington.
+The cast included Sappington, future television stars Bill Macy and Alan Rachins, as well as Raina Barrett, Mark Dempsey, Katie Drew-Wilkinson, Boni Enten, Leon Russom, Nancy Tribush, and George Welbes, and the three "Open Window" composers, who functioned as the band.

-The musical premiered in London on July 27, 1970, at The Roundhouse, and transferred to the West End Royalty Theatre on September 30, 1970, running through January 27, 1974.
+The musical premiered in London on July 27, 1970, at The Roundhouse, and transferred to the West End Royalty Theatre on September 30, 1970, running until January 27, 1974.
 The show then transferred to the Duchess Theatre on January 28, 1974, where it ran until February 1980, for a total of 3,918 performances.
 The London show was produced by Michael White.

-A revival opened on Broadway at the Edison Theatre on September 24, 1976 and closed on August 6, 1989 after 5,959 performances, again directed and choreographed by Levy and Sappington.
+A revival opened on Broadway at the Edison Theatre on September 24, 1976, and closed on August 6, 1989 after 5,959 performances, again directed and choreographed by Levy and Sappington.
 The revival briefly became the longest-running show in Broadway history.
 It remains Broadway's eighth longest-running show and the longest-running revue in Broadway history.